Fast & Free Shipping Over $50

 Create a Color Hunt

 Children at this age loves repetition and discovery.
-A color hunt isa great way to build attention span and visual tracking.
+A color hunt is a great way to build attention span and visual tracking.
 Pick a color—like yellow—and ask your child to point out anything they see in that color.
 Every new discovery is a win in their eyes.

 To add a tactile element, pack a few flashcards or small toys in matching colors.
 Let them hold the item and try to find something outside that looks the same.